Home | PublicationsEncyclopedia | Camp Arbuckle

 CAMP ARBUCKLE.

-Camp Arbuckle was established in 1850 by Company D of the Fifth Infantry, Capt.
-Randolph B. Marcy commanding.
-In spring 1850 Marcy was ordered to build a fortification to protect the California Road.
-After marching some seventy miles from Fort Washita, he selected a site for the outpost on August 22, 1850.
-Named in honor of Gen. Matthew Arbuckle, Camp Arbuckle was located just south of the Canadian River, one mile northwest of present Byars in McClain County.
+The third and most important Camp Arbuckle was established by Company D of the Fifth Infantry, Capt.
+Randolph B. Marcy commanding, in spring 1850.
+Marcy was ordered to build a fortification to protect the California Road.
+After marching some seventy miles from Fort Washita, he selected a site for the outpost on August 22, 1850, and his men erected barracks and officers’ huts.
+The 1850 Camp Arbuckle was located just south of the Canadian River, one mile northwest of present Byars in McClain County.
+Proving unacceptable, the site was abandoned in April 1851.
+The troops moved south to a site near along Wild Horse Creek near present Hoover, in Garvin County, where they constructed another Camp Arbuckle.
+It was soon officially designated Fort Arbuckle.
+No ruins remain.
+The 1851 Fort Arbuckle Site is also listed in the National Register of Historic Places (NR 72001064).

-Delaware Indians under Black Beaver dwelled near Camp Arbuckle and occupied the post after Company D departed.
+The 1850 site in McClain County continued to be occupied for several years.
 Lt.
-Amiel Weeks Whipple visited the site, by then known as Beaversville, in August 1853.
-His party was conducting a transcontinental railroad survey and spent four days there resting and making repairs.
-Heinrich Balduin Möllhausen, the expedition topographer and artist, drew the only image of the settlement known to exist.
+Amiel Weeks Whipple visited it, by then known as Beaversville (named for Black Beaver), in August 1853.
+His party was conducting a transcontinental railroad survey and spent four days there, resting and making repairs.
+Heinrich Balduin Möllhausen, the expedition topographer and artist, drew the only image of the 1850 settlement known to exist.
 The Delaware vacated Beaversville prior to the Civil War.

 Jon D. May